Student Design Teams

 The NASA Robotic Mining Competition is an international tournament held annually at NASA Kennedy Space Center.
 The goal of the competition is to construct a robot that is able to collect sand on a simulated lunarscape.

-SAE Aero Design Team
+Zips Aero Design Team

-The Zips Aero Design Team is a student-run design team that designs and builds airplanes from scratch to test and compete in national competitions.
+The Zips Aero Design Team is a student-run design team that designs and builds airplanes from scratch to test and compete in international competitions.
 Anyone who is interested can join the team.
 The Aeros accept students from all backgrounds and majors.
 The team is a great way to make friends, practice engineering outside of the class, learn how to use different engineering software, gain experience with machine shop tools, and be a part of a family.
 Members participate in the entire engineering process—from design to budgeting finances and construction.
 The Aeros are one of the most competitive teams at UA and have generally placed top third in the past.

 SAE Baja Team